 AUL has been accredited by the Better Business Bureau since 1993 and currently earns an A+ rating, BBB’s highest score.

-While online reviews of the company provide only a small sample size, available ratings generally seem to be more positive than what you typically see with comparably sized life insurers.
+While online reviews of the company provide only a small sample size, available ratings generally seem to be more positive than those of comparable-sized life insurers.

 OneAmerica also reports an annual customer retention rate comfortably above 90%, suggesting that existing AUL policyholders are mostly satisfied by the company’s services.